FrancoSpeziali/html-js-asteroids-solution/DOCS/NORMAL.md

 When you run the code `new Asteroid()` you should see a new asteroid in the browser.

-## Assignment 7 - Giving a behaviour to the asteroid
+## Task 7 - Giving a behaviour to the asteroid

 The asteroid doesn't look so fun when it doesn't move.